Together Friends,

 How do you coordinate with the various aides and paraprofessional teachers in your classroom?

-Coordination with this many adults can be a challenge, for sure, but with alignment, planning and consistency, we can really maximize our time and serve our students.
+I love my full-time paraprofessionals!
+Our classroom wouldn’t run without them.
+Coordination with this many adults can be a challenge, for sure, but with alignment, planning, and consistency, we can really maximize our time and serve our students.
 Our goal is that any adult can pop into a classroom system and make it happen.
 For example, with our morning and closing circles, we have checklists posted and different combinations of adults can tag in and tag out.
-We use color-coded work filing systems, have a visual schedule posted, and we try to help our students be as self-sufficient as possible.
+We use color-coded work filing systems, have a visual schedule posted, and we try to help our students be as autonomous as possible.

 (Editor’s Note: While this kind of planning and communicating requires up-front work, we find it is well worth it because it allows things to proceed on autopilot after the system is in place – giving more capacity to manage the unexpected things that are bound to come up!)